grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

   - custom_react_hook
 ---

-# Pomodoro / Reddit Poc
+# Pomodoro / Reddit Thunks

 Pomodoro Timer doesn't do any server requests, but if it would've needed to make one, it would've used [axios](https://axios-http.com/) library to fetch data as the Reddit Poc application does.